-Helmer Wang Chao finally attains an almost perfect balance between style and content in “Luxury Car,” a tightly written and beautifully played drama centered on a karaoke bar escort girl and her elderly father who visits from the sticks.
-"Car” looks likely to motor into select venues after tooling through the fest circuit.
+Mainland Chinese helmer Wang Chao finally attains an almost perfect balance between style and content in “Luxury Car,” a tightly written and beautifully played drama centered on a karaoke bar escort girl and her elderly father who visits from the sticks.
+Though co-financed by the same French company behind Cannes competition film “Summer Palace,” pic has none of the latter’s Euro arthouse feel and boasts genuinely involving characters shaped by contempo society.
+“Car” looks likely to motor into select venues after tooling through the fest circuit.

 Film is a quantum leap for Wang, now in his mid-40s, who debuted in Cannes’ Directors Fortnight five years ago with the dryly humorous “The Orphan of Anyang” and followed that three years later with the exquisitely shot but emotionally lifeless “Day and Night,” co-financed by the same Gallic shingle as “Car.”
 Current item preserves the same tech finish but dumps the arty pretensions that hampered “Day.”